 Mercer University is the best choice for students considering a Criminal Justice & Corrections degree.
 Located in Macon, Georgia, this institution is a good option for students who enjoy the exhilaration of a popular city.

-This school does not require freshmen to live on-campus.
 This institution works with its students to insure they take on as little student debt as possible.
 In fact, the average student leaves the university with only $23,160 in student loans.
-In what areas is Sam Houston State University really succeeding?
-Check out all of the school's rankings.
+This college is an excellent value for students in Texas.
+Want to know more about Sam Houston State University's campus?
+Take a virtual tour.

 Truman State University is one of the best schools in the United States for Criminal Justice & Corrections.
 Students who enjoy a more slow-paced life will treasure the school's location in the little town of Kirksville, Missouri.